EuBIC/ReproducibleMSGuidelines/guidelines.md

 Name: Linked to matched data, e.g. transcriptomics is provided
 Category: Silver
 Description: The accession of the complementary omics data should be provided in the main manuscript.
-This data should be available in another public repository (e.g. RNA-seq dataset in ArrayExpress).
+These data should be available in another public repository (e.g. RNA-seq dataset in ArrayExpress).
 Example: [PXD008960](https://www.ebi.ac.uk/pride/archive/projects/PXD008960) by Ren *et al.* is an example of a proteo-genomics study where RNA-seq data is linked to proteomics data.